MaisonetteWorld/slate/source/index.html.md

 # Taxons API

-Returns taxons associated with the Navigation Taxonomy for display in the menu bar
+Return brand taxons that have products in stock with the provided category taxon

 ## Get all taxons